hashxim/hconMD/Mrng_Mind_Dump/README.md

-This folder will contain all the morning mind dump data.
-Each file will represent a single morning
+This folder contains all the Daily mind dump.